This is a complete LIE and I can prove it... is Truthhunter's membership still current?

 How's it go Chico?
 Oh I remember now!

-_________________ Think twice before you speak, especially if you intend to say what you think.
+Think twice before you speak, especially if you intend to say what you think.

 That's odd because I clearly remember you telling on Skype that you had unsubscribed Truthhunter for spamming the forum, which if recall correctly was due to your refusing his request to be unsubscribed.